 In 2005, the Legislature made a number of changes to the state gross receipts tax laws in Sections 7-1-6.16, 7-1-6.46, 7-1-6.47, 7-9-92 and 7-9-93 NMSA 1978.
 The credit of 0.5 percent granted to municipalities against the statewide rate was eliminated.
-The tax on food and certain medical services also was eliminated.
-The legislation created a deduction for gross receipts tax from retail sales of food as defined for federal food stamp program purposes.
-Retailers are required to report receipts from sales of groceries and then claim a deduction for the receipts.
+The tax on food for off-premise consumption and certain medical services also was eliminated.
+After the 2005 legislative changes, retailers are required to report receipts from sales of groceries to claim the deduction.
 The deduction does not apply to receipts of restaurants or sales of prepared foods.
 The legislation also created a gross receipts tax deduction for some receipts of licensed health care providers (broadly defined) from Medicare Part C and managed health care plans, and health care insurers.
 This medical deduction was modestly expanded in the 2007 legislative session.
 The 2005 legislation also provided for payments from the State to reimburse local governments for all lost gross receipts tax revenues due to these deductions.
 Legislation in 2007 froze the rate, but not the size, of these payments for counties with a population over 48,000, and municipalities with a population greater than 10,000 or greater than average per capita taxable gross receipts.
-In its 2013 legislative session, a bill was enacted which, among other things, will eliminate these payments to certain larger local governments over a 15 year period beginning in Fiscal Year 2016.
+In the 2013 legislative session, a bill was enacted which, among other things, will eliminate these payments to certain larger local governments over a 15 year period beginning in Fiscal Year 2016.

-In Fiscal Year 2013, total distributions to the General Fund from gross receipts and compensating taxes decreased by 1.1 percent over the previous fiscal year to \$1.9 billion, comprising 34.5 percent of recurring General Fund revenue.
+In Fiscal Year 2014, total distributions to the General Fund from gross receipts and compensating taxes increased by 5.2 percent over the previous fiscal year to \$2.1 billion, comprising 34.3 percent of recurring General Fund revenue.